mechanistry/timberborn-modding/README.md

 RequiredMods and OptionalMods are dependecies for your mod, meaning the game will load them before your mod.
 The difference between them is that RequiredMods will trigger a warning icon in the mod manager if they are missing, while OptionalMods will not.

-## Specifications
+## Blueprints
 You can modify and extend many aspects of the game without using code, Unity, or other mods by simply placing a `.json` file in the correct folder.
-We call those files Specifications.
+We call those files Blueprints.

-For example, the game stores the Specification of the need Hunger in this file:
+For example, the game stores the Blueprint of the need Hunger in this file:
 ```
-Specifications/Needs/NeedSpecification.Beaver.Hunger.json
+Blueprints/Needs/Need.Beaver.Hunger.json
 ```

-If your mod contains a JSON file under a different path than any existing Specification, it is treated as a new Specification, for example a new need or a new good.
+If your mod contains a JSON file under a different path than any existing Blueprint, it is treated as a new Blueprint, for example a new need or a new good.

-If your mod contains a JSON file under the same path as an existing Specification, the mod's version modifies the original as follows:
+If your mod contains a JSON file under the same path as an existing Blueprint, the mod's version modifies the original as follows:
 * Fields with the same name replace the original values.
 * Any fields that are omitted retain their original values.
 * By default, list fields are overwritten by the mod's version just like any other field.
 * List fields with a `#append` postfix add its elements to the original list.
 * List fields with a `#remove` postfix remove the specified elements.

-For example, if you place the following in `Specifications/Goods/GoodSpecification.Carrot.json`, carrots will become twice as heavy but will satisfy thirst in addition to hunger:
+For example, if you place the following in `Blueprints/Goods/Good.Carrot.json`, carrots will become twice as heavy but will satisfy thirst in addition to hunger:
 ```
 {
+  "GoodSpec": {
     "ConsumptionEffects#append": [
       {
         "NeedId": "Thirst",
         "Points": 0.3
       }
     ],
     "Weight": 2
   }
+}
 ```

-Finally, if the file name ends with `.optional.json` for example `NeedSpecification.Beaver.Sport.optional.json`, it modifies an existing Specification only if it id already present in the base game or a different mod but is otherwise ignored.
-This allows you to support compatibility with other mods as well as older versions of the game.
+Finally, if the file name ends with `.optional.json` for example `Need.Beaver.Sport.optional.json`, it modifies an existing Blueprint only if it is already present in the base game or a different mod but is otherwise ignored.
+This allows you to support compatibility with other mods.

-You can use Specifications to add new or modify existing:
+You can use Blueprints to add new or modify existing:
 * Factions
 * Needs
 * Goods